Cookies 🍪

 Translating design-led research into real-world benefits

-Green Transition Ecosystems (GTEs) are large scale projects that focus on translating the best design-led research into real-world benefits.
+Green Transition Ecosystems (GTEs) are large scale projects that focus on translating the best design-led research into real-world application.

-Each GTE will identify a green transition challenge(s) its consortium is uniquely able to address and develop a programme of research and innovation activity tailored to addressing them through high-quality, multidisciplinary and intersectoral design research.
+Each GTE will identify a green transition challenge(s) where it’s consortium is uniquely able to address and develop a programme of initiatives to tackle the barriers through high-quality, multidisciplinary and intersectoral design research.

-The challenge(s) each GTE seeks to address should require and promote the sustainable integration and leadership of arts and humanities design research in multidisciplinary fields of study related to net zero and the green transition.
+The challenge(s) each GTE seek to address should require and promote sustainable integration and leadership of arts and humanities design-led research in multidisciplinary fields of study related to net zero and the green transition.

 Design HOPES, University of Strathclyde + University of Dundee